NeuroTechX/ntx_slack_archive/_announcements_.md

  >This is just what you do if you want to navigate controversial territory.
 You put ten times the usual effort into framing the conversation in a way that retains credibility for the hosting organization.

+6/9/2017 5:07 PM

+ **mhough** :

+ >Oh yeah, no thats all you guys.
+Sorry, I hope you don't think I was really weighing in on that